Multiplicative stochastic heat equations on the whole space: Introduction

 Regarding the initial condition, let us point out that the Picard iterations associated to (\ref{e:E}) involve products of the form $(P*u_0) \cdot \xi$.
 By the classical integration theories~\cite{BookChemin,Young}, this product makes sense as soon as the regularity of $P*u_0$ is strictly larger than $-\alpha$, where $\alpha$ is the regularity of the noise. $P*u_0$ is smooth away from $t=0$, but its space-time regularity near $t=0$ coincides with the space regularity of $u_0$.
 Since the time regularity counts twice in the parabolic scaling, it is possible to make sense of $(P*u_0) \cdot \xi$ as long as $u_0$ has a regularity better than $-2-\alpha$, using \textit{integrable} weights around time $0$.
 The H\"older regularity of the Dirac mass being equal to $-d$, this would prevent us from choosing $u_0 =\delta_0$ for both (PAM) and (SHE).

 One way of circumventing this problem is to exploit the fact that on the other hand the Dirac distribution is ``almost'' an $L^1$ function.
 In particular, it belongs to the Besov spaces $B_{p,\infty}^\beta$ as soon as $\beta < -d+d/p$.
 Since the classical integration theories allow one to multiply $\cC^\alpha$ by $B_{p,\infty}^\beta$ as soon as $\alpha+\beta>0$, the threshold on the regularity of the initial condition would not be modified upon this change of distributions spaces.
 Choosing $p$ small enough, one would then be able to take a Dirac mass as the initial condition.
+Let us emphasise that we do not choose an $L^p$-type space for the white noise but still consider the H\"older space $\cC^\alpha$: otherwise, the integrability of the solution would be deteriorated upon multiplication with the noise.
 We now present the main steps of the construction of the solution to (\ref{e:E}).

 First, we define a \textit{regularity structure}, which is an abstract framework that allows one to associate to a function/distribution some \textit{generalised} Taylor expansion around any space/time point.
 The building blocks of this regularity structure are, on the one hand, polynomials in the space/time indeterminates, and on the other hand, some abstract symbols $\Xi$, $\cI(\Xi)$, $\ldots$, associated with the noise.
 Then, one needs to reformulate the solution map that corresponds to (\ref{e:E}) into the abstract framework of the regularity structure.
 Namely, one has to provide abstract formulations of the multiplication with the noise $\xi$ and the convolution with the heat kernel $P$.